salamisola/liri-node-app/README.md

    Response: Liri will execute a command as contained in the random.txt file.
 In this case it should spotify the song "I want it that way"
    Comment: This is not working well yet.
 Needs more work*****

 Each of the functionality commands has been tested and screenshots taken.
-The screenshots are saved in a google drive and made available througha shring link.
+The screenshots are saved in a google drive and made available through a shared link.

 # Below is the link to the screenshots of liriApp functions being tested.
 https://docs.google.com/document/d/1jkwgdMKmkYgeCJR7ct5wtAUApM3bB7dThdhMArDv7bI/edit?usp=sharing.

-Additional functions: It the user types no song name under "spotify-this-song" command, liri defaults to songs by Ace of Base
+Additional functions: If the user types no song name under "spotify-this-song" command, liri defaults to songs by Ace of Base
                       If user types no movie under "movie-this" command, liri defaults to the movie "Mr. Nobody"